GENERAL TERMS AND CONDITIONS (T&C)

 4. Where these T&C refer to the written form, this is explicitly understood to include communication via e-mail and within the User Area.
 The preferred mode of communication between the Seller and the Buyer is via electronic means, such as e-mail and communication within the User Area.
 It is the Buyer's responsibility to keep abreast of notices posted in the User Area by checking back regularly, and failure to do so is at the expense of the Buyer.

-5. Documents to be served to the Buyer are deemed delivered as at the date on which they were sent to the e-mail address specified in the header of the purchase agreement or in the User Account; alternatively, they are deemed delivered on the third day following their dispatch via postal or courier services to the domestic address specified in the header of the purchase agreement or in the User Account or, as the case may be, on the tenth day following their dispatch via postal or courier services to the foreign address specified in the header of the purchase agreement or in the User Account.
-Notices posted in the User Area are deemed delivered as soon as the recipient as logged in, however, in any case no later than on the third working day following posting.
+5. Documents to be served to the Buyer are deemed delivered as at the date on which they were sent to the e-mail address specified in the User Account; alternatively, they are deemed delivered on the third day following their dispatch via postal or courier services to a domestic address specified in the User Account or, as the case may be, on the tenth day following their dispatch via postal or courier services to a foreign address specified in the User Account.
+Notices posted in the User Area are deemed delivered as soon as the recipient has logged in, but in any case no later than on the third business day following posting.

 6. Using the User Area is always preceded by login via user ID and password (which are being assigned during the registration process).

 7. The protection of personal data made available to the Seller enjoys utmost priority.
-Please check the separate Privacy Notice on the Seller's Internet Platform to learn about the details.
-The Seller has the right to suspend or block access rights, in particular in the event of a breach of the terms of use, of abuse of the personalized login data, of a breach of the duty of care applying to the handling of access/user data, or of a violation of the applicable provisions of statutory law, or if the data which was entered during the registration procedure is found to be false.
-No contractual commitment exists as to the availability (accessibility) of the internet portal at all times (or at certain times).
+Please check the separate Privacy Notice on the Seller's Online Platform to learn about the details.
+The Seller has the right to suspend or block access rights, in particular in the event of a breach of the terms of use, of abuse of the personalized login data, of a breach of the duty of care applying to the handling of access/user data, a violation of the applicable provisions of statutory law, or if the data which was entered during the registration procedure is found to be false, or if the Buyer is in breach of its duty of confidentiality or in default with any of the payments which they owe.
+No contractual commitment exists as to the availability (accessibility) or the operability of the Online Platform.